Thursday, May 30, 2024

 3. Consistent time adjustment across all comparable properties enhances model consistency, allowing the model to compare "apples to apples" when estimating the value of the subject property.

-By incorporating time-adjusted sale prices as the dependent variable instead of the raw sale prices in the regression-based AVM, the model can produce more realistic and reliable property valuations that reflect the market conditions at the valuation date.
+By incorporating time-adjusted sale prices as the dependent variable rather than raw sale prices in the regression-based AVM, the model can produce more realistic and reliable property valuations that reflect market conditions at the valuation date.

 Using an Extended Time Series dataset